 The following is an excerpt from The Slavonic Languages / Bernard Comrie and Greville G. Corbett (eds.).
 London and New York: Routledge, 1993, pp. 686-687.
 It gives a general overview of Polish as a language.

-Poland's national coat of arms has changed through time.
+Poland's national coat of arms has changed through time, reflecting the territorial makeup of the kingdom.
 In the above version it reflects the Commonwealth of Poland and Lithuania, which formally existed from the 16th until the 18th century.

 Poland is represented by its White Eagle = Orzeł Biały, while The Chase (pol.
 Pogoń, lith.
 Vytis) stands for the Grand Duchy of Lithuania.
 To read more about Polish history, and to learn some basic facts about the country, you may wish to check out the national statistics page for Poland here.